 Stay at a top-rated hotel in Ho Chi Minh City's city center:

 Ho Chi Minh City is more than 300 years old.
 Therefore, it is understandable that the age of some alleys in this city is up to several decades.
 One of the most famous old alleyways is Hao Si Phuong, the name of an alley at 206 Tran Hung Dao, Ward 10, District 5.
 At first, there were only Chinese that immigrated to Ho Chi Minh City lived in this alley.
 Years after years, people moved in and out, now, although most of the residents here are still "nguoi Hoa" (Chinese Vietnamese), there are also "nguoi Kinh" (Vietnamese).
-Every house has a similar structure, however, their colors are different depending on the owners’ interests.
-Because of which, this alley has an ancient yet bright, colorful look.
+Every house has a similar structure, however, their colors differ depending on the owners’ interests.
+Because of this, this alley has an ancient yet bright, colorful look.

 Hao Sy Phuong has an iconic blue balcony railing

 There are many ways to explain the name Hao Sy Phuong.
 The most well-known explanation is that Hao means generous, Si is equal to authors, and Phuong is a group of people with the same job.
 Besides, there are some theories such as the alley used to be home of some workers whose boss’s name is Hao Si, or it was named by Mr. Hao, who built and leased all the houses there.
 Whatever it means, Hao Si Phuong is still peaceful without loud noises or vehicle's exhaust smoke.